alejandralopezgalan/alejandralopezgalan.github.io/_projects/3_project.md

 ## Executive Summary
 ### Primary Goal
-The objective is to analyse the superstore dataset to uncover actionable insights that drive strategic business decisions and enhance overall performance.
-By examining key metrics—such as sales trends, customer demographics, and product categories—this analysis aims to identify meaningful patterns, reveal growth opportunities, and detect operational inefficiencies.
+The objective is to analyse the Superstore dataset to uncover actionable insights that support strategic business decisions and enhance overall performance.
+By examining key metrics, such as sales trends, customer demographics, product categories, and regional activity, this analysis aims to identify meaningful patterns, reveal growth opportunities, and address operational inefficiencies.

 ### Solution
-An interactive dashboard will be developed to deliver actionable insights derived from the superstore dataset.
-This dashboard will focus on analysing key metrics, including sales trends, customer demographics, and product categories.
-The insights gained will help to identify patterns, uncover growth opportunities, and address inefficiencies.
-This tool will empower the business team to make informed, data-driven decisions, ultimately improving strategic outcomes and performance.
+To enable data-driven decision-making, an interactive dashboard will be developed to uncover insights from the Superstore dataset.
+Tailored for business stakeholders such as sales managers and marketing analysts, this dashboard will visualise:
+- Sales trends by time and product category
+- Customer demographics and behaviour
+- Regional performance breakdowns
+The dashboard will empower users to detect patterns quickly, monitor growth drivers, and remedy inefficiencies, ultimately supporting improved strategic outcomes.

 ### Key Findings
-From 2011 to 2014, total sales reached $12,642,905 USD across 25,035 unique orders, with an average order value of $505.01 USD.
-While no new unique customers were acquired during this period, both sales and order volumes showed consistent annual growth.
+- Between 2011–2014, total sales reached $12,642,905 USD across 25,035 unique orders, with an average order value of $505.01 USD.

-Notably, sales experienced a recurring decline in the final quarter of each year but rebounded in the subsequent year, contributing to an overall sales increase of $2,040,530, a remarkable 90% growth over the three years.
+- While overall annual growth was substantial (+90% over three years), no new customers were acquired—potentially due to dataset constraints or insufficient outreach.
+- A recurring Q4 downturn was identified each year, followed by a rebound in early Q1.

-Geographically, Asia-Pacific (APAC), the United States (US), and Europe (EU) consistently emerged as the top-performing regions.
-Within these markets, the United States, Australia, and France led in the number of orders placed.
+- Top-performing regions included Asia-Pacific (APAC), United States (US), and Europe (EU).
+Within these, the US, Australia, and France led in order volume.

-Customer behaviour insights revealed a strong preference for standard class shipping, driven by lower costs, and an inclination towards purchasing functional and versatile products such as chairs, phones, and storage items.
-The majority of customers comprised individuals shopping for personal use rather than organisational needs.
+- Customers favoured standard class shipping due to its affordability, and consistently selected practical products such as chairs, phones, and storage items.
+- The majority of purchases were made by individual consumers, rather than businesses or organisations.

 ### Recommendations
-1. **Customer Acquisition**: Introduce targeted marketing campaigns and referral incentives to attract new customers, particularly in top-performing regions like the United States, Australia, and France.
+- **Customer Acquisition:** Introduce targeted marketing campaigns and referral incentives in high-performing regions (US, Australia, France) to attract new customers.
-2. **Addressing Q4 Declines**: Mitigate recurring Q4 sales declines by launching early holiday campaigns, offering exclusive promotions, and bundling top-selling products (e.g., chairs, phones, and storage items) for seasonal appeal.
+- **Seasonal Sales Stability:** Address Q4 slumps with early festive promotions, bundled top-selling products, and seasonal marketing efforts.
-3. **Shipping and Product Strategy**: Enhance inventory management for high-demand products while promoting the cost-effectiveness of standard class shipping through discounts or loyalty rewards.
+- **Shipping & Inventory Strategy:** Ensure availability for high-demand categories and amplify the benefits of standard class shipping through loyalty rewards.
-4. **Regional Optimisation**: Strengthen engagement in core markets (APAC, US, EU) with tailored promotions and explore potential growth in emerging nearby markets.
+- **Regional Optimisation:** Strengthen outreach in core markets (APAC, US, EU) via tailored promotions and explore expansion into nearby emerging markets such as Latin America or Eastern Europe.
-5. **Customer Retention**: Build loyalty through personalised rewards, customised product recommendations, and improved post-purchase support to reinforce repeat business.
+- **Customer Retention:** Implement personalised loyalty tiers based on purchasing behaviour, offer customised product recommendations, and improve post-purchase support to encourage repeat business.

 ## Introduction
+This analysis tackles core business challenges through the strategic interpretation of sales data.
+By leveraging customer segmentation, evaluating product performance, and exploring geographic trends, it identifies key growth levers and operational constraints.
+The aim is to develop bespoke strategies that enhance customer satisfaction, streamline operations, and drive profitability—laying the foundation for sustainable expansion through informed, data-led decision-making.

 ### Business Problem
-This analysis aims to address key business challenges through the strategic use of sales data.
-By leveraging customer segmentation, it identifies high-value consumer groups to refine marketing approaches.
-It evaluates product performance to optimise stock levels and boost sales, while uncovering regional opportunities through the examination of geographical trends.
-Additionally, the analysis explores sales patterns and customer behaviour to derive actionable insights that drive growth, improve customer satisfaction, and maximise profitability.
-The ultimate goal is to establish data-driven strategies that enhance business performance and support sustainable expansion.
+The superstore is experiencing stagnation in customer acquisition and recurring sales declines in the fourth quarter of each year.
+Despite steady annual growth, no new customers were added between 2011 and 2014, posing a risk to long-term sustainability.
+Furthermore, demand for high-performing products (e.g., chairs, phones, and storage items) is not being fulfilled efficiently, whilst regional sales strategies lack precision.
+These issues constrain profitability and hinder expansion.
+This analysis seeks to uncover performance trends, customer segments, and regional opportunities to craft focused strategies that enhance acquisition, stabilise seasonal sales, and streamline operations.

 ### Goals
-- Refine marketing strategies by pinpointing high-value consumer groups and tailoring campaigns to their preferences.
-- Optimise inventory management through product performance analysis and accurate demand forecasting to maintain efficient stock levels.
-- Uncover regional opportunities by identifying geographical trends and improving sales in underperforming areas.
-- Maximise profitability by analysing sales patterns and profit margins, enabling focus on high-impact products or categories.
+- **Summarise Multi-Year Sales Performance:** Present a high-level overview of superstore sales trends from 2011 to 2014—total revenue, order volumes, average order value, and year-on-year growth—to contextualise historical performance.
+- **Highlight Revenue Drivers by Category and Region:** Identify which product categories (e.g. chairs, phones, storage) and regions (APAC, US, EU) contributed most to sales, helping stakeholders focus marketing and inventory efforts.
+- **Support Strategic Decision-Making:** Surface actionable visualisations on customer acquisition gaps, shipping preferences, and top markets to inform targeted campaigns, inventory optimisation and regional expansion.
+- **Create a Visually Intuitive Dashboard Experience:** Design a clean, coherent Excel dashboard layout with clear labels, logical grouping and straightforward navigation, ensuring accessibility for users of all data-literacy levels.
+- **Empower Customer Segmentation Analysis:** Integrate demographic and purchase-type filters to distinguish personal vs. organisational buyers, revealing high-value segments for tailored acquisition and retention strategies.
+- **Optimise Shipping Strategy Insights:** Chart shipping-class usage patterns and cost implications to recommend incentives that drive greater adoption of standard-class shipping and reduce fulfilment costs

 ## Methodology
 ### Data source